 Director of Early Childhood Professional Development, The United Way of Tucson and Southern Arizona

 Areas of Expertise

-Dr. Paschall has experience working with local and state partners to plan and evaluate programs for high-risk families with young children, and worked on Southern Arizona's collective impact campaign to promote high equality early education.
 Prior to joining Child Trends, she was a postdoctoral fellow at the Population Research Center at the University of Texas at Austin, where she worked on a National Science Foundation project to develop novel methods for studying sensitive periods and transitions in child development.
 She also worked as an Early Head Start teacher, which inspires her passion for infants, toddlers and their families.
 Dr. Paschall earned her MS and PhD in Family Studies and Human Development at the University of Arizona, and her BS from Arizona State University.